-And with this growth showing no signs of slowing, it is crucial that you are able to cut through this ever-increasing noise to reach your target audiences.
-However, how do you know if you’re doing this right?
+With this growth showing no signs of slowing, it is crucial that you are able to cut through the ever-increasing noise to reach your target audiences.
+But how do you know if you’re doing this right?

-One of the social media tips you should ignore is often directed at SME’s to help them reduce the time that it takes creating and scheduling posts across all of their social media channels.
-Whilst in theory this may sound like a useful piece of advice in practice it just doesn’t work.
+One of the social media tips you should ignore is often directed at SME’s to help you reduce the time that it takes creating and scheduling posts across all of your social media channels.
+Whilst in theory this may sound like a useful piece of advice, in practice it just doesn’t work.

 Instead, the best approach is to take the time to craft tailored content for each of your social media channels as your audience is far more likely to pay attention and engage with these posts.

-Post multiple times per day on each channel
+3. Post content multiple times a day on each channel

 This is another one of those social media tips you should ignore.
-It appears on blogs from ‘experts’, but posting too much is just as bad as posting too little.
-By flooding your follower’s social media feeds with posts they are far more likely to unfollow you or hide your posts than they are to actually engage.
+Posting too much is just as bad as posting too little.
+By flooding your follower’s social media feeds with posts, they are far more likely to unfollow you or hide your posts than they are to actually engage.

 Instead of taking this blanket approach to posting, you should test different posting frequencies and content types on each channel and monitor how your followers respond to them.

 Now here’s the thing, piggybacking on trending hashtags can actually be a fantastic way of getting involved in worldwide moments and reaching new audiences.
-However, too often the context of how brands should do this gets lost which can result in some reputation damaging social media fails.
+However, too often the context of how recruitment agencies should do this gets lost which can result in some reputation damaging social media fails.

-So how should you go about this?
-When looking at a trending hashtag you should first of all understand what exactly it is about and see if it aligns with the values of your brand.
+So how can you do it right?
+When looking at a trending hashtag you should first of all understand what exactly it is about and see if it aligns with the values of your recruitment agency.
 If it does, you can then produce or reuse content which may be of benefit to your target audiences.
-For example, #WednesdayWisdom is a hashtag which trends every Wednesday on Twitter and is all about sharing knowledge with one another, so if you’re a recruitment agency why not share a blog post of your top 10 CV tips?
+For example, #WednesdayWisdom is a hashtag which trends every Wednesday on Twitter and is all about sharing knowledge with one another, so if you’re a recruitment agency why not share some of your tops tips for candidates?